-Please note that parking spaces are limited and certain portions of the roadway are narrow.
+Please note that parking spaces are limited, and certain portions of the roadway are narrow.
 Parking will be \$5 per vehicle to help pay for management of this process.
+Trailers are an additional \$5.
 Carpooling is strongly encouraged.
 Some of these areas will be restricted for safety reasons and to permit access by emergency vehicles.
-In order to avoid traffic congestion, all vehicles except identified staff vehicles must park in the designated parking area.
+To avoid traffic congestion, all vehicles except identified staff vehicles must park in the designated parking area.
 Your cooperation in not parking in restricted areas is extremely important to the safety of the Klondike.
 Parking in campsites is not permitted, unless special permission is obtained for good reasons (e.g. a handicapped person needing close access to a vehicle.)
+A Klondike parking permit will be provided.